DevrexLabs/devrexlabs.github.io/docs/commands/index.md

 in-memory model to the `Prepare` and `Execute` methods.
 To gaurantee isolation, commands may only modify the in-memory model during `Execute`.

+## Command classes

+Derive from one of the following abstract generic command classes:

+* Command<TModel>
+* Command<TModel, TResult>
+* ImmutabilityCommand<TModel>
+* ImmutabilityCommand<TModel,TResult>

+Override the abstract `Execute` method and optionally the virtual `Prepare` method.
+Use `Prepare` for validation or cpu intensive preparation without blocking readers.

 ## Repeatable and side-effect free
 Commands are executed once when first submitted and once again for each time the model is restored from the journal.
 The commands must produce the exact same change on each invocation.
 The safest way to achieve this is to only take input